jingboUnicom/test/content/collections/pages/home.md

     image_2:
       - content/Group-202204121502.png
     title: |-
-      Find
+      Find Your
       Career Path
     content: |-
-      Our staff can help you to plan your career.
-Support you to match your skills to a job.
-Help you to build your confidence.
+      Discover the best profession for your skills and interests, with in-depth industry and profession overviews to ensure you find the right path.
     type: new_set
     enabled: true
     link: 'entry::461b19d9-5ff6-43d5-ac42-371eb874d2af'